karoassociation/Standard/Writerside/topics/3-5-Pipe-statements.md

 800 + test -> test;
 </code-block>

+A variable assignment pipe statement returns `sl.types::void`, that means it cannot be used in a further pipe statement.

 ## 3.5.2 Argument passing

 In this type of statement the left side of the pipe operator will be evaluated and then passed as the first argument of the first function called on the right side.

+If the right side does not use a function call, the compiler or interpreter should throw an error.

 **Example:**